Dhi13man/Percolation/README.md

 --

 This is a project created as an assignment for the Princeton University course, Algorithms 1.

-A software model of the scientific concept of Percolation has been created here, as an implementation of the Union-Find algorithm.
+The Percolation Class is the software modelling of the scientific concept of Percolation, as an implementation of the path compressed Union-Find algorithm.

+The Percolation Statistics Class calculates the Percolation Threshold(59% approx), which is the mean value of number of random open sites out of total number of sites, at which the system percolates.
+It also calculates the Standard Deviation and 95% Percolation confidence interval.

 Possible applications
 --